AirVLN/AirVLN/README.md

   https://www.kaggle.com/api/v1/datasets/download/shuboliu/aerialvln-simulators
 ```

-Alternatively, you may download it via kagglehub and then place it under your AerialVLN project.
+Alternatively, you may download it via kagglehub and then place it under `./ENVs`.
 ```python
 import kagglehub